 Exist in the barbican-specs repository.
-Each spec must have a Launchpad blueprint associated with it for tracking purposes.
+Each spec must have a story in StoryBoard associated with it for tracking purposes.

 A spec is required for any new Barbican core feature, anything that changes the Key Manager API, or anything that entails a mass change to the existing codebase.